-When we look at this same chart but limit the pool to perpetrators that had a substantiated finding of mistreatment we see some minor changes.
-For instance, the "Sibling" relationship group goes up 5 percent (from 4% to 9%) while the "Unknown" relationship group percentage goes down 4 percent

-(which is partially due to caseworkers identifying and updating the "Unknown" perpetrator relationship identified at the time of the report).
-However, "Child" still remains the most common relationship, along with a spouse.
+When we look at this same chart but limit the pool to perpetrators who had a substantiated finding of mistreatment we see some minor changes.
+For instance, the "Parent" relationship group goes up 1 percent (from 5% to 6%) while the "Unknown" relationship group percentage goes down 6 percent (from 11% to 5%, which is partially due to caseworkers identifying and updating the "Unknown" perpetrator relationship identified at the time of the report).
+However, "Child" still remains the most common relationship, which is in line with Teaster et al.'s (2006) and Peterson et al.'s (2014) large-scale survey results.